triwgani/Maven01/README.md

 ![](CustomerLookup.png)

-**3. Connect to the MavenMarket_Products csv file by:**
+**3. Connect to the AdventureWorks Product Lookup csv file by:**

-- Naming the table "Products" and making sure that headers have been promoted
+- Naming the table "Product Lookup" and making sure that headers have been promoted
 - Confirming that data types are accurate (Note: "product_id" should be whole numbers, "product_sku" should be text), "product_retail_price" and "product_cost" should be decimal numbers)
 - Using the statistics tools to return the number of distinct product brands, followed by distinct product names and conducting Spot check to see **111 brands and 1,560 product names**
 - Adding a calculated column named "discount_price", equal to 90% of the original retail price and formating as a fixed decimal number, and then use the rounding tool to round to 2 digits